hmcts/azure-policy/README.md

 ### 1. Github Action completes successfully but nothing happens
 - Pull requests (PR) only apply to the *Testing* Sandbox scopes
 - Merge will apply to all the other scopes

-Check the assignments folder location of your assign.mypolicy.json file
+Check the assignments folder location which contains your assign.mypolicy.json file.
+Is it the correct scope?

 ### 2. Github Action Error, Stage "Sandbox - Test creating and updating Azure Polices"